 - Avoid sudden head movements and body position changes, particularly looking up.

-- Home therapy exercises meant to disburse the inner ear particles that are causing the trouble or desensitize the inner ear nerves that are being stimulated are available and can be explained to you more fully by your physician.
+- Home therapy exercises that are meant to disburse the inner ear particles that are causing the trouble or that are meant to desensitize the inner ear nerves being stimulated are available and can be explained to you more fully by your physician.